saucelabs/sauce-docs/docs/web-apps/automated-testing/cypress/yaml.md

 ### `packages`
 <p><small>| OPTIONAL | OBJECT |</small></p>

-Specifies any NPM packages that are required to run tests and should, therefore, be included in the bundle.
+Specifies any npm packages that are required to run tests and should, therefore, be installed on the Sauce Labs VM.
 See [Including Node Dependencies](#including-node-dependencies).

 ```yaml
   packages: